focorunner/focoblog/README.md

 ### Models
 Some of the model relationships need a little work, and that should facilitate some simpler coding in the controllers and views, and also add some dependencies of articles and comments on existence of the users that created them (dependent delete).
 I added a bio field to the User model.

+### Heroku
+The blog is now set up and deployed on heroku, piggybacking on heroku's ssl.

 ## Next Priorities
 **Higher Priority**